curtisbraxdale/taday/README.md

 **Taday** is a modern RESTful API backend for a productivity web app that delivers daily agendas to users via SMS.
 Built with Go, PostgreSQL, and Fly.io deployment, the backend features secure authentication, user management, scheduling, tagging, and token-based authorization using HTTP-only cookies.

+I built this web app because I have gotten into the digital-minimalist / dumbphone community.
+As such I try to have as few applications and as little-to-no notifications on my phone.
+I wanted to be able to stay productive and be reminded of my tasks and events without feeling like I was constantly reaching for my phone again and again.
+I still have text and call notifications enabled on my phone for emergencies and that's when the idea popped in my head.
+I could send myself a daily agenda via sms to my phone every morning at 8:00 am, in it there would be events that I had scheduled for the day and some todos that I had logged.
+This might seem like a regression in technology but for someone like me trying to reduce their screen-time as much as possible I thought that this would be a good use-case for a web app like mind.
+No app required, no persistent notifications.
+Just one daily text with the information that you have created and asked for.

 ---

 ## 🚀 Features